 Application to Bangor University

-Applicants wishing to be considered for a scholarship should not apply to Bangor until they have received information that they have been shortlisted.
-Applicants who are nominated by Bangor University for the CSC scholarship will be required to apply to Bangor University by 30th June 2013 using the online application form.
-We will then submit our nominations (15 nominees plus 10 reserves) to the CSC who will make the final decisions.
-We expect the CSC to announce their final decisions by July 2013.
+Applicants wishing to be considered for a scholarship must not apply to Bangor until they have received information that they have been shortlisted.
+Applicants who are shortlisted by Bangor University for the CSC scholarship will be contacted by email to arrange a telephone interview shortly after 31st May 2018.
+Shortlisted applicants will also be required to apply to Bangor University directly using the Bangor University online application form.
+We will then submit our nominations (5 nominees plus 5 reserves) to the CSC who will make the final decisions.
+We expect the CSC to announce their final decisions by July 2018.

-This course is part-time via distance learning.
+This programme is part-time via distance learning.
 We estimate that students need to be able to commit at least 15 hours per week.
 The course runs over three years.
 During years 1 and 2 students study course modules which are assessed via individual and group coursework assignments and exams.
 Year 3 is a self-directed dissertation.
-The course will include the following modules
+The course will include the following modules:

 - DL-4202 Silviculture (20)

 - DDL-4205 Forest Inventory, Assessment & Monitoring (20)

 - DDL-4201 Social Issues in Forest Management (20)

 - DDL-4545 Tropical Forestry Study Tour (20)

 - DDL-4999 Distance learning Dissertation (60)